Classification of Clifford algebras: Center

-each of which is central simple and so isomorphic to matrix algebra over R or H.
+each of which is central simple and so isomorphic to a matrix algebra over R or H.

 If n is odd and ω^{2} = −1 (equivalently, if p − q ≡ −1 (mod 4)) then the center of Clp,q(R) is isomorphic to C and can be considered as a complex algebra.
 As a complex algebra, it is central simple and so isomorphic to a matrix algebra over C.

 Classification

 All told there are three properties which determine the class of the algebra Clp,q(R):